Home Grief and Loss How to Write a Tribute for Grandmother

 What to Say at Grandmother’s Funeral?

 Though it isn’t something we like to dwell on, death is a part of life.
 Losing a grandmother is a chapter most of us will have to walk through.
 In the midst of this loss, how does a grandchild handle it?
 And, what does one say at a beloved grandmother’s funeral?
-An especially difficult task if grandmother and grandchild were fortunate enough to be close.
+This is an especially difficult task if the grandmother and grandchild were fortunate enough to be close.
+It’s normal to miss her terribly.

 The biggest thing to remember is to speak about who she was to you.

-It’s true, writing a tribute to honor your grandmother will bring up a flood of emotions, however, you can trust that they will not all be sad.
+It’s true that writing a tribute to honor your grandmother will bring up a flood of emotions, however, you can trust that they will not all be sad.
 You can also find joy in a walk down memory lane.

 If you’re feeling too overwhelmed, it is perfectly fine to discuss the situation with family members, who can help you with expressing your feelings more clearly.
 If you believe you can handle it, you can help other family members process their grief.

-Don’t Be Afraid of Humor
+Don’t Be Afraid of Humor – Even at a Funeral or Memorial Service

 Did grandmother have any unusual habits?
 Most people do.
 Perhaps she bought nice clothes but refused to wear them for fear of ruining them.
 Or maybe she baked the worst cookies in the world, but no one would tell her.
 Thus, to everyone’s chagrin, she always distributed a huge batch to one and all.
 Even in sadness, these humorous memories can make people laugh.

 In the hit series, “Friends,” Monica and Ross’ beloved grandmother died.
 It was sad, but the occasion was also sprinkled with laughter when the grandchildren found boxes overflowing with the Sweet and Low packages their dear grandmother had spent years pilfering from restaurants.
 It humanized the grandmother and brought good memories to Monica and Ross.
-It allowed them to laugh even while feeling sad and crushed.
+It allowed them to laugh even while feeling sad and lost.

-Why Add Special Anecdotes In Your Speech
+The Importance of Adding Special Anecdotes In Your Speech About Your Beloved Grandmother

 The best antidotes to share are those that relate to you personally.
 Sure, tales of how Grandma spent years swiping Sweet and Low packages are cute.
 But what will reach people emotionally are anecdotes of how Grandma read you special stories or snuck you candy after your parents forbid it.